zhifanX/CS411-Group6/README.md

 # Overview:

-This project is about creating a Flask app that recommend restaurants according to location and weather.
+This project is about creating a Flask app that recommends restaurants according to location and weather.
+Based on temperature and forecast, our top secret algorithm helps rank and provide restaurants that would most fit your palet in the appropriate weather.
+Restaurants can then be saved for future visits.

 # Prerequisites: